Piazza Duomo (Cathedral Square), Catania (must see)

 The Festival of Saint Agatha is a three day celebration that starts on February 3 of each year.
 It involves a procession called "della luminaria", followed by a concert and fireworks.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Catania.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Piazza Duomo (Cathedral Square) on Map